FIRST ALERT WEATHER DAY FOR STRONG STORMS

 WINDS & WAVES:

-FRIDAY: Mostly sunny.
+FRIDAY: Partly sunny.
 Maybe an isolated t’storm.
-Hot again, but the humidity drops late.
-HIGH: 90 LOW: 60
+Hot again, but breezy with humidity dropping late.
+HIGH: 89 LOW: 61

 Copyright 2021 WBAY.
 All rights reserved.